codogogo/topfish/README.md

 ## Other functionalities

 This branch focuses only on SemScale.
-More information about additional functionalities (classification, topical-scaling) can be obtained by running the scripts with the *-h* option:

-1. *python trainer.py -h*
-2. *python predictor.py -h*
-3. *python scaler.py -h*
-4. *python topical-scaler.py -h*
-5. *python wordfish.py -h*

-To know more, see the main branch: https://github.com/codogogo/topfish
+Additional functionalities (classification, topical-scaling) are available in the main branch: https://github.com/codogogo/topfish

 ## Referencing